melt-umn/ableC-tensors/learn_ableC_tensors/useful_tensor_functions.md

 Just as in [the special tensor syntax](https://github.umn.edu/melt/ableC-tensors/blob/master/learn_ableC_tensors/special_tensor_syntax.md) documentation file, the word shape here represents the number of dimensions and size of those dimensions in a Tensor.
 If two Tensors are of equal shape, they have the same number of dimensions and the size of each of those dimensions is identical.

+Note that some of the functions below have a function call that includes \_cilk at the end.
+These are identical functions that use cilk to perform parallel programming.
+We have not figured out which of the versions is more efficient with time and memory yet, thus they are both still included.

 ## Tensor creation
 <dl>
 <b>Tensor create(int dim, int *dim_size, int count, float *data)</b>